Your former pension rights could add value to your Police Pension Scheme

 Pension credit estimates

-Once we receive your transfer valuation, we’ll supply an estimate of the amount of pension credit your transfer value will provide in the NHS (Scotland) scheme.
-This will be shown as an additional yearly pension on retirement.
-Your current pension statements probably show the total value of your fund – so, note, that this is different.
-You should compare our estimate to the amount of annual pension that your fund could buy on retirement.
-The additional pension amount shown on your estimate will also be index-linked to protect you against future inflation.
+Once we have a transfer valuation for you, we’ll estimate the amount of pension credit your transfer value will provide in the Police scheme.
+This will be expressed as an additional yearly pension on retirement – not as a total ‘pot’ value like it would be shown on your current pension statements.
+This additional pension amount will also be index-linked to protect you against future inflation.

 Additional voluntary contributions (AVCs) and free-standing additional voluntary contributions (FSAVCs)

-NOTE: Pension credits acquired as part of a divorce or civil partnership dissolution settlement cannot be transferred into your NHS (Scotland) pension scheme.
+Pension credits that have been acquired as part of a divorce or civil partnership dissolution settlement cannot be transferred into any of the Scottish Police schemes.